Meet Our Staff

 Patricia A. Maher, Ph.
 D., Director

-Dr. Maher has been the Director of Tutoring & Learning Services since 2003.
+Dr. Maher has been the Director of the Academic Success Center since 2003.
 She holds a Ph.D. in Adult Education with a minor in educational research.
 Her career in education has spanned over 30 years and has included classroom teaching, educational consulting, school administration, research, and university instruction.
 The common theme throughout her professional practice and research has continuously revolved around enhancing the teaching/learning process through a better understanding of human learning.

 Zoraya Betancourt, Assistant Director

-Zoraya Betancourt joined the office of Tutoring and Learning Services in 2009 and has been working at the University of South Florida for over 11 years.
+Zoraya Betancourt joined the Academic Success Center in 2009 and has been working at the University of South Florida for over 11 years.
 Her professional experiences include working closely with on-campus student employees, working as an academic advisor, managing the First-Year Experience program at USF, and teaching a first-year seminar course as well as a Learning Strategies course at the university.
-As the Assistant Director for Tutoring and Learning Services she helps oversee the daily operations of the center.
-In addition her responsibilities include hiring and supervising tutoring staff, managing center schedules, policies and procedures, and facilitating tutor training as needed.
 Zoraya is a doctoral candidate in the Adult Education program at USF and holds a B.A. in Psychology and has an M.Ed. in College Student Affairs.
 Her research interests include on-campus student employment, student development and academic success, cultural sensitivity and diversity issues, and education abroad.

 Ana T. Torres-Ayala, Assistant Director